-Paul Romer, an economist and policy entrepreneur, is a University Professor at NYU and director of the Marron Institute on Cities and the Urban Environment.
-He is also the founding director of the Urbanization Project at the Stern School of Business.
+Paul Romer, an economist and policy entrepreneur, is a University Professor at NYU and director of the Marron Institute of Urban Management.
+Marron deepens the fundamental understanding of cities by working with civic innovators to improve urban management.
+He is also the founding director of the Urbanization Project at the Leonard N. Stern School of Business.
 The Urbanization Project conducts applied research on the many ways in which policymakers in the developing world can use the rapid growth of cities to create economic opportunity and undertake systemic social reform.

 Before coming to NYU, Paul taught at Stanford University’s Graduate School of Business.
 While there Paul took an entrepreneurial detour to start Aplia, an education technology company dedicated to increasing student effort and classroom engagement.
 To date, students have submitted over 1 billion answers to homework problems on the Aplia website.

 Prior to Stanford, Paul taught in the economics departments at the University of California, Berkeley, the University of Chicago, and the University of Rochester.
 He is a Research Associate at the National Bureau of Economic Research and a Fellow of the American Academy of Arts and Sciences.
 He is a non-resident scholar at both the Center for Global Development in Washington, D.C. and the Macdonald Laurier Institute in Ottawa, Ontario.
 In 2002, he received the Recktenwald Prize for his work on the role of ideas in sustaining economic growth.